Androsh7/tunnel_over_anything/README.md

 # Tunnel over Anything
 > [!CAUTION]
-> THIS TOOL IS FOR AUTHORIZED TESTING AND RESEARCH PURPOSES ONLY
+> THIS TOOL IS FOR AUTHORIZED TESTING AND RESEARCH PURPOSES ONLY<br>
 > UNAUTHORIZED USE OF THIS TOOL MAY CONSTITUTE A CRIME

 Tunnel over Anything (ToA) is an experimental end-to-end tunneling program that disguises TCP/UDP traffic as legitimate network protocols such as DNS, HTTP, or even ICMP (ping) to evade IDS/IPS detection or escape captive portal firewalls.